-SECOND SATURDAY USED BOOK SALE from 10 am to 3 pm on Saturday, September 9th.
-Click HERE for flier.
+- SECOND SATURDAY USED BOOK SALE - Saturday, December 8 from 10 a.m. to 3 p.m.
+Click HERE for the flier

 The Friends of the Larsen Family Public Library, at their May meeting, donated $1500 to the library to augment the books and materials in the children’s area.
 The Friends were able to raise these funds through proceeds from our monthly used book sales (held the second Saturday of each month), and from last year’s chili feed.
 We wish to thank all who helped make these donations possible.

 ELLEN HART, guest speaker at the Friends of the Library annual chili feed fundraiser in October 2016, will receive the prestigious Mystery Writers of America Grand Master award in April.
 Previous recipients include Graham Greene, Agatha Christie, Tony Hillerman, Alfred Hitchcock, and PD.
 James.
 More about Ellen and the award can be found at http://www.twincities.com/2017/13/ellen-hart-jane-lawless/.
 And please check out our collection of Ellen's books.